Kazimierz Kuratowski: Publications

 Among over 170 published works are valuable monographs and books including Topologie (Vol. I, 1933, translated into English and Russian, and Vol. II, 1950) and Introduction to Set Theory and Topology (Vol. I, 1952, translated into English, French, Spanish, and Bulgarian).
 He authored "A Half Century of Polish Mathematics 1920-1970: Remembrances and Reflections" (1973) and "Notes to his autobiography" (1981).
 The latter was published posthumously thanks to Kuratowski's daughter Zofia Kuratowska, who prepared his notes for printing.
 Kazimierz Kuratowski represented Polish mathematics in the International Mathematical Union where he was vice president from 1963 to 1966.
 What is more, he participated in numerous international congresses and lectured at dozens of universities around the world.
 He was an honorary causa doctor at the Universities in Glasgow, Prague, Wroclaw, and Paris.
-He received the highest national awards, as well as a gold medal of the Czechoslovak Academy of Sciences, and the Polish Academy of Science.
+He received the highest national awards, as well as a gold medal of the Czechoslovak Academy of Sciences, and the Polish Academy of Sciences.
 Kuratowski died on 18 June 1980 in Warsaw.